1. What is Tune In! Turn On! Turn Up! (3T) Study?

 11. How will dfusion and ETR protect me and my data?

 You will be assigned a participant number.
 No names will be used on the survey and we will not share the names of anyone agreeing to take part in the study.
-You will get text or email reminders for the survey and the app.
-You will be asked where you want these reminders sent.
-The information you enter on the app will not be shared with anyone outside the study.
+We will mail materials to you and you will get text or email reminders for the survey.
+You will be asked where you want the materials and these reminders sent.
+If you get the app on the tablet, the information you enter on the app will not be shared with anyone outside the study.
 The app data is encrypted and housed on a secure HIPAA-compliant cloud-based server.
 Study staff and subject matter experts monitor discussions and are available to answer questions.
 The icon for the app is discrete so that it is not easily identifiable as a health app.

 12. How is 3T funded?

 This project is funded by the National Institute on Minority Health and Health Disparities.

 3T was developed by dfusion Inc, a small business that creates technology-based programs to improve people’s health.
 The evaluation of 3T will be conducted by ETR, a nonprofit health education and research organization.
 Both dfusion and ETR used youth advisors and content experts to support product development and evaluation.
 During planning phases, youth tested the app and provided feedback for improvements.